-The revision date of this catalog is January 15, 2020.
+The revision date of this catalog October 1, 2020.

 Please see the Office of the Dean of Academic Affairs for additional catalog information.
-The contact information for Sabrina Evangelisto, Dean of Academic Affairs, is 413-499-8618 or sevangelisto@mildred-elley.edu.
+The contact information for Allison Schmitt, Dean of Academic Affairs, is 413-499-8618 or aschmitt@mildred-elley.edu.